 I am often surprised when discussing export processes with Irish businesses how little is known about export controls, meaning the regimes and regulations that are in place controlling dual-use items by the Irish Authorities and the EU.
 Businesses who have been exporting for years and have strong compliance practices for customs procedures would respond with, “We don’t deal in military goods, so this doesn’t apply to us.”
 However, they don’t seem to have come across terms such as dual-use or sanctioned parties.

-I suppose to help add to the confusion the regulation and enforcement of imports and exports in Ireland is split between different departments.
+To add to the confusion the regulation and enforcement of imports and exports in Ireland is split between different departments.
 The customs regulations are regulated by the Department of Revenue who administer the customs regime for the control of imports and exports and collection of duties and levies on behalf of the state and the EU.

 A dual-use item refers to goods, including software, technology, documents and diagrams, which can be used for both civil and military applications.
-The items can range from raw materials to components and complete systems, such as aluminum alloys, bearings, or lasers.
+The items can range from raw materials to components and complete systems, such as aluminium alloys, bearings, or lasers.
 They could also be items used in the production or development of military goods, such as machine tools, chemicals, manufacturing equipment, and computers.
 In order to export certain goods of this type, the exporter must be in possession of a license.

 Regulations apply to any export of dual-use items from Ireland to a destination outside the EU.
 There are also some regulations for the most critical dual-use products which are subject to the strictest controls; e.g. radioactive, sonar equipment, and 'cryptanalytic' items which are also controlled when exported from Ireland to countries within the EU.
 The transfer of knowledge, technology, and software are also regulated under the controls.